 Can loosely be defined as ancient stories to explore the human experience and to explain the physical universe.
-They help steer our moral and social compasses and are a blueprint for better living.
+They help steer our moral and social compasses and are a blueprint for better and authentic living.
 They explore our origins, ancestors, fathers, mothers and gods.
 Where did we come from and what is our purpose for existing today?
 They often include gods and monsters to illustrate their point.

 Usually refer to a made up or embellished heroes which has impacted a local community.
 They include ghosts, monsters and superheroes.
 A legend depicts the action of a particular person.
 An urban legend is a believable fabrication from the recent past.
 They are often verbally passed on along generations and give a sense of protection, importance and love.